How will Brexit affect me as a UK volunteer?

 How does Brexit affect my insurance abroad?

 A European Health Insurance Card (EHIC) gives you the right to access state-provided healthcare during a temporary stay in the EU.
+For further information on the EHIC, please refer to the SchengenVisaInfo.com website.
 Check you’ve got an EHIC card or appropriate travel insurance with health cover before travelling to the EU.
 If you're a resident in the UK and not insured by another EU country, you're likely to be considered to be insured by the UK under EU law and will be entitled to a UK-issued EHIC.
 You may not have access to free emergency medical treatment and could be charged for your healthcare if you do not have an EHIC card when visiting an EU country.
 For more information and how to apply read here.

 You must have the correct insurance to travel and volunteer in any country.
 It is strongly recommended that your insurance provider covers volunteering abroad and not just travel abroad so that you are fully covered.